CD28

-CD28 (Cluster of Differentiation 28) is a protein expressed on T cells that provides essential co-stimulatory signals required for T cell activation and survival.
+CD28 (cluster of differentiation 28) is a protein expressed on T cells that provides essential co-stimulatory signals required for T cell activation and survival.
 When T cells are stimulated through CD28 in conjunction with the T-cell receptor (TCR), it enhances the production of various interleukins, particularly IL-6.
 CD28 serves as a receptor for CD80 (B7.1) and CD86 (B7.2), proteins found on antigen-presenting cells (APCs).

 CD28 is the only B7 receptor consistently expressed on naive T cells.
 In the absence of CD28:B7 interaction, a naive T cell's TCR engagement with an MHC:antigen complex leads to anergy.
-CD28 is also expressed on bone marrow stromal cells, plasma cells, neutrophils, and eosinophils, although its function in these cells is not fully understood.
+CD28 is also expressed on stromal cells of the bone marrow, plasma cells, neutrophils, and eosinophils, although its function in these cells is not fully understood.

-Typically, CD28 is expressed on about 50% of CD8+ T cells and more than 80% of CD4+ T cells in humans.
+Typically, CD28 is expressed on about 50% of cytotoxic T cells (CD8+) and more than 80% of helper T cells (CD4+) in humans.
 However, some T cells lose CD28 expression during activation, particularly antigen-experienced T cells, which can be re-activated independently of CD28.
 These CD28^{−} T cells are often antigen-specific, terminally differentiated, and categorized as memory T cells (TMs).
 The proportion of CD28^{−} T cells increases with age.

 As a homodimer with Ig domains, CD28 binds B7 molecules on APCs, promoting T cell proliferation, differentiation, growth factor production, and the expression of anti-apoptotic proteins.
 While CD28 is crucial for T cell activation, particularly in initial immune responses, some antigen-experienced T cells can function without it, marking their differentiation into cytotoxic memory cells.